linuxdeepin/unilang/README.md

 This script also supports setting the following non-empty environment variables to tweak the behavior:

+* `NoParallel`: Skip test for the `parallel` command and disable the parallel build.
 * `Verbose`: Enable the verbose output.

 The advantage of this script is the ease to use without further configurations.
 It may be suitable for one-time testing and deployment.